 then, pending the determination of the question whether the person is, in fact, a person in respect of whom a declaration should be made under that subsection, the Tribunal may exercise such of the powers conferred on it by this Act as may be necessary for enabling that provision to be made.

-[Section 65 amended by No. 55 of 2004 s.
+[Section 65 amended: No. 55 of 2004 s.
 466.]

 66. Acts may be authorised without administration order